True-North-Intelligent-Algorithms/napari-easy-augment-batch-dl/docs/about.md

 # About Napari-Easy-Augment-Batch-dl

-Napari-Easy-Augment-Batch-dl is a user-friendly plugin for Napari designed to simplify batch image augmentation.
-It provides an intuitive graphical interface that allows users to load images, apply augmentations, and process large datasets efficiently without requiring programming knowledge.
+Napari-Easy-Augment-Batch-dl is a user-friendly plugin for Napari designed to make batch image augmentation and model training more reproducible .
+It provides an intuitive graphical interface , integrated with Napari, that allows users to load and label images, apply augmentations, and process large datasets efficiently without requiring programming knowledge.
+While the plugin complements programming by streamlining workflows, I always encourage users to learn programming, as it provides deeper flexibility and control over their data and models.

 ## 🔍 Features
-- Easy-to-use GUI for batch image augmentation.
+- Takes advantage of Napari's build in labelling functionality Easy-to-use GUI .
 - Supports various augmentation techniques such as rotation, flipping, noise addition, and brightness adjustments.
-- Real-time preview of augmentations before applying changes.
+- Explicitly saves augmented patches for easier trouble shooting and more repeatible training.
 - Streamlined workflow with three simple steps: Load & Label, Configure Augmentations, and Train & Predict.
+- Plugin mechanism to support training
 - Ideal for researchers, data scientists, and image analysis professionals.

 ## 🎯 Purpose